neelts/neelts.github.io/README.md

 > Over the past years, I have revolutionized the UI production process in three AAA titles, and continued this mission within my current UI/UX Programmer role at Chief Rebel.

+### The Finals at Embark Studios

+* My current job, more details soon

 ### Fellowship at Chief Rebel

 * Automated UI import and generation of assets from Figma with C++ plugins built for UE 5.2, achieved since the third month of my tenure.